hannes-pj/pixi-tween-typescript-preset/README.md

 - `npm run start` - start watching for files and open's server on localhost:8081
 - `npm run lint` - generate code coverage report

+# Docker as alternative
+Here are the steps to set up a docker-container.

+First, from the shell (bash) build the container:
+`docker build --tag 'pixi-test' # from the directory with the Dockerfile` (this step is only needed once)

+Then run the container and map the directory with the git-repo into the docker-container under /home/development.
+`docker run -it -p <desired localhost-port>:8080 -v "$(pwd)":/home/developer pixi-test` Any changes in the files will be reflected in the computers filesystem and also in the containers filesystem:

+Now the user should be in a bash-shell within the container in the working-directory "/home/development".

+Here you can run the npm-steps to set the game up:
+* `npm run clean-setup`
+* `npm run build`
+* `npm run start` - after that, npm monitors the files, any external changes will trigger a new build, which can be (re)loaded into the game under http://localhost:8080